Parachutes over Crete:

 Sign up for our newsletter right here.
 Your info will never be sold or transferred; we'll just use it to update you on new games and new offers.

-He lives in Birmingham, Alabama with his wife, three children and his dog, Leopold.
-Leopold approves of the Iron Dog.
+He lives in Birmingham, Alabama with his wife and three children.
+He misses his Iron Dog, Leopold.
+Leopold was not parachute-deployable.